psyqz/psyz/README.md

 To cross-compile your application between PSY-Q and PSY-Z, there is an important step to follow.
 The PSY-Q SDK uses something called _ordered table_, often abbreviated as `ot`.
 The type of this variable is `u_long*`.
 Due to how PSY-Q handles memory, the ordered table will not work on other platforms without modification.
 You need to replace `u_long*` with `OT_TYPE*` and include the header `psyz.h`, along with the modified `lib*.h` headers in your software.

+If your software uses `u_long` to store 32-bit values you will need to change the type as `usigned int`, otherwise data will not be stored as expected on 64-bit builds.
+This is true for many samples from the PSX SDK.

 In rare cases where certain applications or games recreate or reuse GPU primitives defined in `libgpu.h`, be sure to replace the struct field at the beginning of your custom structs from `u_long*` tag to `O_TAG`.
 You can refer to struct `POLY_F3` or similar for examples of how the original structures were adjusted.

 To include the necessary headers, add `-Ipsyz/include`to your GCC or Clang compiler flags.
 You can look into the `samples/` directory for examples on how to set up a project to target both PlayStation 1 hardware and PSY-Z on PC.